Ubuntu Life's SNC is eliminating stigma, fostering inclusion, and providing essential services for children with special needs.

 - All students have been diagnosed with intellectual, physical, and/or developmental disabilities such as cerebral palsy, down syndrome, spina bifida, autism, epilepsy, and other learning disabilities / neurological conditions.

-- Our team includes: 1 Occupational Therapist, 1 Special Needs Educator, & 4 Caretakers.
+- Our team includes: 2 Occupational Therapists, 1 Special Needs Educator, & 4 Caretakers.
+(Students also have access to our Ubuntu Life healthcare programs.)

-- The SNC provides 33 full-time and 17 in-home special needs students with individualized learning programs and physical rehabilitation therapy.
+- The SNC provides 67 special needs students with individualized learning programs and physical rehabilitation therapy.

-- Three graduates have secured full-time employment with Ubuntu's enterprise programs, three others have transitioned to vocational training.
+- Many graduates have secured full-time employment with Ubuntu's enterprise programs, others have transitioned to vocational training.

-- Five students have graduated from our program able to join their peers at mainstream schools.
+- Ten students and counting have graduated from our program able to join their peers at mainstream schools.

 Become a monthly supporter on your own or with friends, just $100/month covers all expenses for one child to receive all of the physical, educational, and emotional support they need to live a life of dignity.